 The Soup Run at Hope Baptist Church has been run on a Monday evening for over 20 years.
-We are fortunate to have many different businesses and partners within the city and our regular church congregation to help prepare and serve the food.
+We serve in the name of Jesus, and are fortunate to have many different businesses and partners within the city and our regular church congregation to help prepare and distribute the food.

-The Monday Night team consists of a team of five in the kitchen who prepare the food, making soup, sandwiches, tea, coffee and cakes and then a separate team of five who use the church minibus to serve the food.
-The kitchen preparation starts at 6:45pm and finishes at 8:45pm and the serving team start at 8:45pm and finish at 10:30pm.
+The Monday Night team consists of a kitchen lead from the church, and a team in the kitchen who prepare the food, making soup, sandwiches, tea, coffee and cakes and then a separate team who use the church minibus to serve the food.
+The kitchen preparation starts at 5:45pm and finishes at 8:00pm; the serving team start at 8:15pm and finish at 10:30pm.

 We are very grateful for all the donations from around the city and the generosity of local business and restaurants.
-The current teams involved are Royal Navy Quart Club, Wrigleys, Parkhurst Hill, ADG, Plymouth Round Table, Mark Holt and Co and two teams from Western Mortgage Services.
-Nando’s and Nibana Restaurant both provide food as well as Aldi Supermarket, Rowes Bakery and Ivor Dewdney.
+The current teams involved are Saltash Medical Centre, Nandos Barbican, The Land Registry, The Dockyard Union, Plymouth Labour Action, Jubb Engineering, Francis Clark, Blackwell Bate and Mark Holt and Co.
+Nando’s and Ivor Dewdney both provide food as well as Marks and Spencer Food.

 Mutley Baptist Church